What to Do if Your Dog Eats Trazodone® Medication?

 The first and most important recommendation when toxic doses of Trazodone are ingested is to prevent absorption of the drug.
 The two most common methods to prevent absorption is to get the drug out of your dog’s system by inducing vomiting or to prevent absorption with a product called Activated Charcoal.
 Activated charcoal works to prevent further absorption of Trazodone into your dog’s body.

 Some veterinarians may recommend that you induce vomiting in your dog if toxic doses were ingested within the past few hours (preferably within 15 – 30 minutes).
 They may recommend you do this at home or come to their office.
-For more information, go to How to Make a Dog Vomit.
+For more information, go to How to Induce Vomiting.
 Vomiting should never be induced if your pet is sedated or showing abnormal neurologic signs such as lethargy, weakness, or inappropriate behavior.
 Induction of vomiting in a dog without normal neurologic control can result in aspiration pneumonia.

 Your dog may be hospitalized and monitored for abnormalities in blood pressure and heart rate, body temperate, and for neurologic abnormalities.